Bryan Coker: Career

 Coker worked for six years at UT-Knoxville, starting in student affairs administration, and from 1999 to 2003 served as the director of student judicial affairs.
-From 2003 to 2013, Coker was the dean of students at Jacksonville University (JU), where he led the planning and implementation of the Student Solutions Center to address and resolve student concerns, and also created a first-year student residential experience program.
-Coker taught college transition courses and served as an academic advisor for first-year students.
-He created a leadership council to address student diversity issues.
-Coker was recognized as an LGBT ally by a consortium of local advocacy groups for his efforts to provide domestic partner benefits to employees and his revisions to the residential life policies regarding gender-neutral housing.
+From 2003 to 2013, Coker was the dean of students at Jacksonville University.

 On February 4, 2013, Coker succeeded Gail Edmonds as the vice president and dean of students of Goucher College, serving as the chief student affairs officer.
 Beginning in January 2017, Coker was an affiliated faculty member in the School of Education and Urban Studies at Morgan State University.
-Coker is an advocate for diversity, inclusion, and liberal arts education.
 In 2018, Coker graduated from the Council of Independent Colleges and American Association of State Colleges and Universities Executive Leadership Academy.
-He assisted Goucher president, José Antonio Bowen with the "Undaunted" capital campaign to raise $100 million, and created partnerships with businesses and organizations in Maryland.
+He assisted Goucher president, José Antonio Bowen with the "Undaunted" capital campaign to raise $100 million.
 Coker served as the acting president of Goucher in the summer of 2019.
 He was also a peer evaluator for the Middle States Commission on Higher Education.

 On July 1, 2020, Coker succeeded Tom Bogart as the president of Maryville College.
+Coker serves as a member of the National Collegiate Athletic Association Presidents Council.

+He is leading efforts to plan and build the Lamar Alexander Institute for Environmental Education and the Sciences on Maryville’s campus.
+Tennessee Governor Bill Lee (Tennessee politician) proposed a State of Tennessee budget allocation to support the Institute, in Alexander's honor.

 Personal life

 Coker met his wife, Sara Barnette Coker, at Rhodes College.
 They have four children.
 Sara Coker is the co-founder of a Jacksonville-based nonprofit that brought Afghan children to Florida for medical care.
-Coker is a lifelong Presbyterian, and is an ordained elder and liturgist in the Presbyterian Church (USA).
+Coker is an ordained elder and liturgist in the Presbyterian Church (USA).
 The Cokers reside in the Oak Park Historic District of Maryville, Tennessee.